WillPresley/hosts/alternates/fakenews-gambling/readme.md

 ----
-**Take Note!**  We are in the process of [dropping support for Python 2.7](https://github.com/StevenBlack/hosts/issues/729).
+**Take Note!**  This version of the Hosts file generator, and tests, are for Python 3.7+ only.

-Soon, to self-generate hosts files, you'll need to use Python 3.

 ----